 Pursuit races see the boats starting at one minute intervals, with the slower boats going first and progressing through the faster boats so that the fastest sailors start last and have to try to catch and pass the other boats before time runs out.

 Racing is without doubt the best way to quickly improve your sailing skills and knowledge (see here), but we know it can be daunting for the beginner to start their first race.
 To make it easier Aylesbury Sailing Club has a Novice Class for those just beginning to race.
-Novices get their own special start time, out of the way of the other boats, and the rules are relaxed slightly modified so that novices can concentrate on sailing the course with fewer technical things to worry about.
+Novices get their own special start time, out of the way of the other boats, and the rules are relaxed and slightly modified so that novices can concentrate on sailing the course with fewer technical things to worry about.

 You can find out further information on the racing programme, instructions for competitors, results and more using the buttons below: